CemraJC/stenotoppers/CONVENTIONS.md

 # Project Conventions and Structure

 It is important that a project of any medium scale have a well defined set of conventions when necessary.
-This document contains a list of conventions that must be followed for consistencies sake.
+This document contains a list of conventions and standard names that are to be used for consistencies sake.